 As of today, there’s still no specific medicine or vaccine for coronavirus disease 2019.
 Yet, there are ways to help the body relieve symptoms.

-It is mentioned that only people with strong immunity can recover from COVID-19.
+However, only people with strong immunity can recover from COVID-19.

 You better eat foods that will help you boost your immune system or drink vitamins.

-If it’s a severe case, the treatment will be of high care including treatment to support the vital organs.
+If it’s a severe case, the treatment will be of high care, including treatment to support the vital organs.

 How to prevent Coronavirus Disease 2019?